mblackstock/node-red-contrib-influxdb/README.md

 A <a href="http://nodered.org" target="_new">Node-RED</a> node to write and query data from an influxdb time series database.
 These nodes use the <a href="https://www.npmjs.com/package/influx" target="_new">influxDB client</a> for node.js, specifically calling the **writePoint()**, **writePoints()**, and **query()** methods.
 Currently it can only communicate with one influxdb host.

-This node has been tested with InfluxDb 0.9.6.1

 Pre-requesites
 --------------

 To run this you'll need access to an influxdb database version 0.9.x, possibly later.
 See the <a href="https://influxdb.com/" target="_new">influxdb site</a> for more information.
+The last release of this node has been tested with InfluxDb 0.9.6.1.

 Install
 -------